Uli M Schueppel: 1980s

-In 1984, Schueppel started his studies at Deutsche Film- und Fernsehakademie Berlin and shot is first short films, playBack2 (1985) and Kopierer gegen Kopierer (1986).
+In 1984, Schueppel started his studies at Deutsche Film- und Fernsehakademie Berlin and shot his first short films, playBack2 (1985) and Kopierer gegen Kopierer (1986).
 Hanging out with his friends of the bands Einstürzende Neubauten, Nick Cave & The Bad Seeds, and Crime & The City Solution in the legendary studios of Hansa Records inspired him producing his first longer movie Nihil, oder alle Zeit der Welt.
 A lot of friends played in the film like Friedrich Wall, Olivier Picot, Gesine Bohle, Kai Fuhrmann, and Blixa Bargeld.
 The soundtrack was composed by Alexander Hacke.
 The film won several prices like the Special Jury-Award, of the Montreal World Film Festival 1988, the soundtrack came out second in 1989 at the Nino-Rota-Preis für Filmmusik of the German film festival Trossinger Filmtage.

 The title story of the international movie magazine Filmfaust was devoted for the film.

 Since 1988, he anchored parallel to his film studies the nightly radioshow Slime-Line Show once a week together with Johannes Beck, on the German alternative radiostation Radio 100.
 Once they simulated the fall of the Berlin Wall.
 Hundrets of people called the radiostation.
 After this the Radio cancelled the whole show.

 In 1989, Schueppel graduated with the documentary film The Road to God Knows Where.
 The film documents the tour of Nick Cave & The Bad Seeds through the US in the year 1989, and includes a lot of interviews with friends and other important musicians of this time, like Anita Lane, Lydia Lunch, Jim Thirwell, Mick Harvey, Blixa Bargeld, Kid Congo Powers, Rayner Jesson, and Thomas Wydler.
 In the year 2008, the film was voted within the 20 best musicmovies of all the time by the readers and journalists of Total Film.